About

 After my first growing season, I became addicted to growing chilli plants and my obsession with them still continues to this day.
 Contemplating on which new varieties to grow at the end of each season, and looking forward to sowing the seeds, helps me through the dark times of winter, as I imagine it does with many chilli-heads.
 Most of the chilli-heads I know sow their seeds in late winter and then check on them several times a day like expecting parents.
 I don't consider myself to be an expert on growing chilli plants, I just grow them as a hobby and also because I love eating chillies.
 The whole thing is a journey and a learning curve for me, and each season I always seem to learn something new.
 Growing chilli plants is great fun!
 There are literally thousands of chilli varieties in the world, and so finding new ones to grow is never difficult.

 Anyway, if you've managed to read until the end then I congratulate you!
 Nowadays, most people have the attention span of a gnat and would rather sit and watch a video on YouTube, Facebook or TikTok than read an actual webpage.
 Give it a couple of decades and most of the bipedal herd animals roaming around on this planet will no longer be able to read and write.
-Instead, they'll just be a bunch of narcissistic, dumbed-down consumers who only know how to find the settings and the report button on social media platforms.
+Instead, they'll just be a bunch of narcissistic, dumbed-down consumers who only know how to take a selfie and find the report button on social media platforms.
 If you'd like to get in touch for any reason then please feel free to do so.
 You can find my email address on the contact page.

 If one day you figure out that you're stuck on an eternal merry-go-round then it's okay to imagine yourself being somewhere else from time to time. ~ Spicemad